home-assistant/addons/almond/README.md

 [Almond] provides a complete solution to turn your Home Assistant into a smart speaker.
-It supports playing music, controlling your IoTs, checking the weather, and other simple questions.
+It supports playing music, controlling your IoT, checking the weather, and other simple questions.

 To use Almond, you should connect a microphone and speaker to the device where Home Assistant is installed.